 The individual performing fire watch duties had improper training consisting of records showing a lack of required basic courses, refresher courses, and practice drills.

-Cases where a portable extinguisher of the proper type is nearby (within 30 ft. of unobstructed distance) even though watch inadequately equipped with fire extinguishers or other required equipment.
+Cases where a portable extinguisher of the proper type is nearby (within 30 ft. of unobstructed distance) even though the fire watch is inadequately equipped with fire extinguishers or other required equipment.
 This includes cases where the proper portable extinguisher is nearby even though the relevant staff:

 Does not have a portable fire extinguisher on the watch when one is required by the hot work permit.